The Native Oak encourages the study of military history from a social perspective and promotes its value to the national good.

 When scholarship is locked in the ivory tower and passion is restrained to television screens, it becomes self-serving and isolated.
 To serve the national good, history must be approachable and active in the world.
 When we use history in the promotion of charitable causes it helps to build a connection with the past by demonstrating its influence over the modern world.

-The Native Oak believes that military history, which is capable of eliciting powerful emotional responses through its memorialisation, is uniquely positioned to make use of this principle and be directed towards service to the national good.
+The Native Oak believes that military history is uniquely positioned to make use of this principle and be directed towards service to the national good.

 Great War Reenactors on the first "men of Harlech Charity March," which raised over 2,000 USD for the Commonwealth War Graves Foundation